Today, a corporate meeting without a PowerPoint presentation would be bizarre.

 Pricing: Free; $0.99/month for 50GB for extra storage.

-Those who are happy users of Gmail and G Suite can reach for Google Slides as the most convenient cloud-based powerpoint alternative.
+Those who are happy users of Gmail and G Suite can reach for Google Slides as one of the most convenient cloud-based powerpoint alternatives.

 Here’s a preview of the editor:

 Google Slides, similar to its Apple counterpart, bets on simplicity.
 Therefore, it’s a super-easy, user-friendly presentation solution that will let you create a simple slideshow quickly and share it with others in one click.

 Google Slides’ collaboration features are at a pro level.
 All users who have access to a specific file will find it easy to make and display real-time edits.
 There’s also a built-in chat which lets collaborators discuss ongoing changes.